Last updated 12 February 2018

 Online visa application is now an essential component of a modern, integrated visa management system.
 It is key to enhancing both security and convenience.

 As a result, a new generation of eVisa solutions has emerged, moving the entire visa application and issuance process online through an eVisa portal.
-Benefits include an enhanced traveler experience and significant reductions in administration costs, without compromising border integrity.
+Usuall part part of an eBorder strategy, its benefits include an enhanced traveler experience and significant reductions in administration costs, without compromising border integrity.

 By combining experience and a strict management of the business rules needed to adapt to diverse processes, it is possible to implement a complex eVisa management system in just three to four months.